Anchor Tap

 The Pub Heritage Group link is here: PHG/Anchor Tap

-The Anchor Tap featured on the Knocked 'Em in the Old Kent Road: Evening Crawl of Bermondsey in December 2010, and features on the Anchors Aweigh: Evening Tour of Former Courage Pubs in Southwark, Borough and Bermondsey in August 2021.
+The Anchor Tap featured on the Knocked 'Em in the Old Kent Road: Evening Crawl of Bermondsey on 8 December 2010, and the Anchors Aweigh: Evening Tour of Former Courage Pubs in Southwark, Borough and Bermondsey on 18 August 2021.